 October 27, 1955

-FBI Director Hoover, with the concurrence of the Attorney General, authorized official cooperation with reporter Don Whitehead as he wrote a history of the FBI entitled The FBI Story.
+FBI Director Hoover, with the concurrence of the Attorney General, authorized official cooperation with reporter Don Whitehead as he wrote a history of the Bureau entitled The FBI Story.
 The book became a bestseller and was made into a 1959 movie starring Jimmy Stewart as an FBI agent.